yusufklncc/Hackintosh-for-All-Computers/tools/README.md

 `--no-detect` is the scripting primitive and skips all of it: no detection, no scope question and no hardware questions, just the profile menus.

+A test that detects the machine it runs on is a test whose questions change with the machine, and `--answers` is positional.
+A CI runner that happens to have an NVMe drive gets asked one more question than one that does not, so the same answer string builds a different EFI on the two - and until `--answers` learned to say it had run out, it fell through to a closed stdin and failed as an unexplained flake instead. `tools/fixtures/no-hardware.json` is a report of nothing; passing it and then `--ids`, `--hda-ids` or `--nvme` puts in exactly the hardware a test is about and nothing else.

 `detect.py` reads the machine through commands that ship with the OS - PowerShell CIM on Windows, `lspci` and sysfs on Linux, `system_profiler` and `sysctl` on macOS - so it needs no dependencies and no admin rights.
 Run it on